FIWARE/tutorials.Big-Data-Flink/README.md

 - Three **FIWARE Generic Enablers**:
     - The FIWARE [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) which will receive requests using [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2)
     - The FIWARE [IoT Agent for Ultralight 2.0](https://fiware-iotagent-ul.readthedocs.io/en/latest/) which will receive northbound measurements from the dummy IoT devices in [Ultralight 2.0](https://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) format and convert them to [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests for the context broker to alter the state of the context entities
-    - FIWARE [Cosmos Orion Flink Connector](https://fiware-cosmos-flink.readthedocs.io/en/latest/) which will subscribe to context changes and make operations on them in real-time
+    - The FIWARE [Cosmos Orion Flink Connector](https://fiware-cosmos-flink.readthedocs.io/en/latest/) which will subscribe to context changes and make operations on them in real-time
 - One **Database**:
     - The underlying [MongoDB](https://www.mongodb.com/) database :
         - Used by the **Orion Context Broker** to hold context data information such as data entities, subscriptions and registrations
         - Used by the **IoT Agent** to hold device information such as device URLs and Keys
-        - Potentially used as a data sink to hold the processed context data.
 - Three **Context Providers**:
   - The **Stock Management Frontend** is not used in this tutorial.
 It does the following: